PhilippeCarphin/internet-monitor/README.md

 Down times are colored from yellow (short) to red (long) and uptimes are colored from yellow (short) to green (long).

-The alert (if using `--alert`) rings a bell in the shell which gives you a heads up that the video you are watching will stop playing once you reach the end of the buffered part.
+The alert (if using `--alerts`) rings a bell in the shell which gives you a heads up that the video you are watching will stop playing once you reach the end of the buffered part.
+It works by printing the "bell" character which depends on your terminal emulator's configuration.

 ### Generating the excel sheet